sischei/crest_comp_econ/README.md

 Lectures will be interactive, in a workshop-like style, using [Python](http://www.python.org), [scikit learn](https://scikit-learn.org/), [Tensorflow](https://www.tensorflow.org/), and
 [TFP](https://www.tensorflow.org/probability) on [Nuvolos](http://nuvolos.cloud),
-a browser-based complete cloud in which files, datasets, code and applications work together, in order to directly implement the introduced methods and algorithms using real data.
+a browser-based cloud infrastructure in which files, datasets, code and applications work together, in order to directly implement and experiment with the introduced methods and algorithms.

 ### Lecturer